Our Story

 The farm was built in direct response to residents’ request for more access to fresh, healthy food and community gathering space in the neighborhood, through the 20-Minute Neighborhood Initiative conducted by the City throughout 2013.
 Residents were part of the planning and buildout, and a Community Advisory Committee composed of neighborhood stakeholders and partner organizations helps guide expansion of the Mountair Park Community Farm and its programs.

 We average 10-12,000 pounds of food produced each year, and aim to distribute it equitably within the surrounding community.
-A minimum of half of the harvest is allocated to food access efforts, including:
+Beginning in 2026, the majority of the harvest is allocated to food access efforts, including:

-• donations to local hunger relief efforts including food pantries at The Action Center, Molholm Elementary School, Brown Bag Ministries, and Mountair Christian Church
+donations to local hunger relief efforts including food share programs at Angelica Village, Mountair Christian Church, The Action Center, Brown Bag Ministries, Kaizen Food Share, Andrea’s No Cost Market, and more.

-Educational opportunities include programs for local schools, summer camp with the City of Lakewood, community events, volunteer days, tours, workshops, vocational training, and an internship and apprenticeship program.
+Educational opportunities include programs for local schools, summer camp with the City of Lakewood, community events, volunteer days, tours, workshops, and vocational training through an internship and apprenticeship program.

 Mountair Park Community Farm Beekeeper Program